It is also known as nummular dermatitis or discoid eczema; it is a chronic condition that causes coin-shaped spots on the skin.

 During the biopsy, the doctor will remove a small piece of skin tissue from the affected area.
 The sample will be tested for the presence of bacteria.

-If your doctor suspects that the lesions are the result of an allergic reaction, they may also perform an allergy test.
-This may include skin tests or blood tests that can help determine what substances you are allergic to, if any.
+If your doctor suspects that the lesions result from an allergic reaction, they may also perform an allergy test.
+This may include skin tests or blood tests that can help determine what substances you are allergic to.

 How is it treated?

 There is no cure for nummular eczema.
-However, you may be able to manage your condition by making certain lifestyle changes and avoiding triggers.
+However, you may be able to manage your condition by making specific lifestyle changes and avoiding triggers.

 To help control your nummular eczema, you should avoid:

-- Wool and other irritants that can trigger your symptoms.
+- Wool and other irritants can trigger your symptoms.

 - Excessive bathing and hot water.